Locomobile Model 48

 The name '48' was used by the Locomobile Company to signify their six-cylinder engines that were originally rated at 48 horsepower.
 The first Model 48 was introduced in 1911 and remained in production until 1924.
 At this point, horsepower had skyrocketed to just over 100.
-When it was first introduced it was a marvel both aesthetically and mechanically.
-By the mid-1920s it had begun to show its age.
-Sales reflected and as a result the company was forced to increase their price.
+When it was first introduced, it was a marvel both aesthetically and mechanically.
+By the mid-1920s, it had begun to show its age.
+Sales reflected, and as a result, the company was forced to increase its price.

-Locomobile began is story as a manufacture of inexpensive light steam carriages before they began building gasoline-powered automobiles.
-By 1904 the company had transformed itself into a luxury brand and experimented with custom coachwork in an attempt at appealing to wealthy clientele.
-The automobiles were built to exact customer specification and accessories came from Tiffany Studios.
+Locomobile began its story as a manufacturer of inexpensive light steam carriages before it began building gasoline-powered automobiles.
+By 1904 the company had transformed itself into a luxury brand and experimented with custom coachwork in an attempt to appeal to a wealthy clientele.
+The automobiles were built to exact customer specifications, and the accessories came from Tiffany Studios.

-The Locomobile Company named the Series 8, Model '48' to signify their six-cylinder engines that were originally rated at 48 horsepower.
-Introduced in 1911, the '48' would continued in production until 1924 and was constructed of magnesium bronze, aluminum and steel.
+The Locomobile Company named the Series 8 Model '48' to signify their six-cylinder engines that were originally rated at 48 horsepower.
+Introduced in 1911, the '48' would continue in production until 1924 and was constructed of magnesium bronze, aluminum, and steel.
 The wheelbase of the Model 48 was nearly 30 inches longer than that of a modern Chevy Suburban.
 Many of the powertrain components were cast in bronze, while the chassis was constructed of chrome-nickel steel.
-The Model 48 would be one of the few luxury automobiles whose production period would span the brass, nickel and chrome eras.
+The Model 48 would be one of the few luxury automobiles whose production period would span the brass, nickel, and chrome eras.
 It was an expensive, old-fashioned vehicle for wealthy, conservative, old-fashioned people.

-Featuring balloon tires, the 48 sported Buffalo wire wheels and nickel-plated or brass trim.
-Most Locomobiles features two spares, and the option of two-wheel drum brakes or four-wheel brakes.
-Demarest was responsible for the body of the Model 48, and was something not often seen – a six-fendered car with the fifth and six fenders sit just in front of the rear passenger compartment.
-At first the Model 48 was met with fanfare and popularity, but before long the basic design of the car, even with numerous mechanical improvements, was an outdated design.
+Featuring balloon tires, the 48 sported Buffalo wire wheels, and nickel-plated or brass trim.
+Most Locomobiles featured two spares and the option of two-wheel drum brakes or four-wheel brakes.
+Demarest was responsible for the body of the Model 48 and was something not often seen – a six-fendered car with the fifth and six fenders sitting just in front of the rear passenger compartment.
+At first, the Model 48 was met with fanfare and popularity, but before long the basic design of the car, even with numerous mechanical improvements, was an outdated design.
 Horsepower dwindled down to just over 100, and sales of the basically unchanged Model 48 continued through 1932 and 1924, still using 1919 parts.
 Late in 1924 the new Model 48 was debuted; the 19,000 Series.
-Though it was basically the same car, 19000 Series sold for $2,000 less.
+Though it was basically the same car, the 19000 Series sold for $2,000 less.

 The following year the Model 48 was officially discontinued and replaced with the Model 90, a new luxury automobile.
-Unfortunately many coachbuilt bodied Locomobiles were made into scrap metal during World War II.
-Today there are approximately 167 Model 48's known to exist and are considered wonderful historic examples of a by-gone era.
-Valuable and extremely collectable, the Locomobile Model 48 was a truly exceptional automobile.
-A 1923 Model 48 recently sold at auction for $176,000.Sources:
+Unfortunately, many coachbuilt-bodied Locomobiles were made into scrap metal during World War II.
+Today there are approximately 167 Model 48's known to exist and are considered wonderful historic examples of a bygone era.
+Valuable and extremely collectible, the Locomobile Model 48 was a truly exceptional automobile.

 By Jessica Donaldson